andompesta/andompesta.github.io/_posts/2024-01-15-linear-regression.md

 Here, represent the degrees of freedom for the overall model and the model containing only the $i$-th predictor; while $n$ is the number of training examples.

 The numerator of $F$-test represents the reduction in the residual sum of squares per additional degree of freedom utilized.
 The denominator is an estimate of the residual variance, serving as a measure of the model's inherent noise.
 An $F$-ratio of one suggests that the predictors merely contribute noise.
 A ratio greater than one implies meaningful contribution, or signal, from the predictors.
 Typically, we reject $H_0$ and conclude that the $i$-th variable significantly impacts the response if the $F$-statistic exceeds the 95th percentile of the $F$-distribution with $p_2$ and $(n-p)$ degrees of freedom.
-A full derivation of this result is available [here](https://grodri.github.io/glms/notes/c2s4).
+A full derivation of this result is available [here](https://grodri.github.io/glms/notes/c2s3).

+## R-squared
+The $R^2$ metric, also known as the coefficient of determination, is a statistical measure used to assess the goodness of fit of a regression model.
+It represents the proportion of the variance in the dependent variable that is predictable from the independent variables.
+In simpler terms, $R^2$ indicates how well the data fit the regression model (the closer the value of $R^2$ is to 1, the better the fit) and can be computed as:

+$$
+R^2 = \frac{\mathcal(Y, \hat{Y}; \varnothing) - \mathcal(Y, \hat{Y}; \theta)}{\mathcal(Y, \hat{Y}; \varnothing)}
+$$

+here $\mathcal(Y, \hat{Y}; \varnothing)$ represent the sum of squared residuals of a model wihtout parameters, a.k.a a model that alwasy predict the mean of the response variable.
+Similarly, $\mathcal(Y, \hat{Y}; \theta)$ is the linear regression developed.

+The $R^2$ value ranges from 0 to 1.
+A vale of 0 means that the model does not explain any of the variability of the response data around its mean.
+On the other hand, an $R^2$  of 1 indicates that the model explains all the variability of the response data around its mean.
+In conclusion $R^2$ is a simple to compute, yet informative metric to determin how much our variance our model is able to predict correctly.

-## Residual Plot
+## Improvements

-How to minimise the residuals in a regression task?
+In general it is possible to rank the model performance in terms of $\mathcal{L}$.
+Thus, here are useful methods to reduce the sum of squared residuals:

 1) Feature Selection: Choose relevant and significant variables to include in the model.

-    2)Transformation of Variables: Apply transformations (like log, square root, or inverse) to make the relationship more linear.
+2) Transformation of Variables: Apply transformations (like log, square root, or inverse) to make the relationship more linear.

-    3)Polynomial Regression: Use higher-order terms (quadratic, cubic, etc.) if the relationship is not purely linear.
+3) Polynomial Regression: Use higher-order terms (quadratic, cubic, etc.) if the relationship is not purely linear.

-    2) Interaction Terms: Include interaction terms if the effect of one variable depends on another.
+4) Interaction Terms: Include interaction terms if the effect of one variable depends on another.
+An interaction variable in a linear model represents the combined effect of two or more variables on the dependent variable, where the effect of one variable depends on the level of another variable.
+In other words, it's used to capture situations where the relationship between a predictor and the outcome changes based on the value of another predictor.
+Formally, an interaction variable in alinear model is defined as:

+$$
+Y = \epsilon + w_1 X_1 + ... + w_n X_n + w_{n+1} (X_i \cdot X_j)
+$$

-    3) Regularization Techniques: Methods like Ridge, Lasso, or Elastic Net can help in reducing overfitting and improving prediction.
+5) Regularization Techniques: Methods like Ridge, Lasso, or Elastic Net can help in reducing overfitting and improving prediction.
-    6)Residual Plots: Use residual plots to check for non-linearity, unequal error variances, and outliers.
+6) Residual Plots: Use residual plots to check for non-linearity, unequal error variances, and outliers.
-    7)Influence Measures: Identify and investigate influential observations that might disproportionately affect the model's performance.
+7) Influence Measures: Identify and investigate influential observations that might disproportionately affect the model's performance.
-    8)Homoscedasticity Testing: Ensure that residuals have constant variance across different levels of predictors.
+8) Homoscedasticity Testing: Ensure that residuals have constant variance across different levels of predictors.